JetBrains/intellij-sdk-docs/CONTRIBUTING.md

 ```

 Initialization creates a `.gitmodules` file, register a submodule in the `sdkdocs-template` folder and check out the files.
-Note that when a repo is added as a submodule, it doesn't get a `.git` folder, but instead gets a `.git` file that points to the actual location of the `.git` folder.
+Note that when a repository is added as a submodule, it doesn't get a `.git` folder, but instead gets a `.git` file that points to the actual location of the `.git` folder.

-A submodule can be updated using normal git commands such as `git pull`.
+A submodule can be updated using standard git commands such as `git pull`.
 It can be switched to a different branch using `git checkout`, and any changes to the currently checked out revision need to be committed back into the main repository using git commands.
 A submodule is initially cloned at a specific revision, and not as part of a branch.update